 RARITY: ¤ VALUE ¤

 The VI was a slight upgrade from the base VV-IV model, offering a 2-spring motor and slightly larger case.
 Production was started in October of 1911, and discontinued in 1925.
 Early models were available only in oak, After 1917, both oak and mahogany versions were produced.
 During the first few years of production, the VI came with a 10-inch turntable (left), which was upgraded to the full 12-inch size (right) after 1913.
 Final production versions as shown on the right have a slightly larger cabinet.
-The progressive suffix letters after the serial number indicate minor changes to the design (location of speed control, type of tonearm support, etc.)
+The progressive suffix letters after the serial number indicate minor changes to the design (location of speed control, type of tonearm support, etc.).
+Unlike most Victrola models which started serizlization at s/n 501, serial numbers for the VV-VI started at approximately s/n 5400.

 The original 1911 selling price of the VI was $25.00.
 At the end of the model run, it sold new for $35.00.
 An estimated total of 711,000 Victrola VI's were produced.